-- What’s Typical
+- What’s Typical?

-- What’s Possible
+- What’s Possible?

-In the former category, we have the median, mean, and mode.
-Essentially, these give you a sense of what the average value is, or what the most common value is.
-They give you a sense of what a typical value might be.
+In response to the question of "What's Typical?" we can find the median, mean, or mode of the data.
+These give you a sense of what the average value is, or what the most common value is; in short, they describe what a typical value might be.

 In later posts, we will give actual definitions of these concepts.
 But first, some overarching advice about learning these concepts.

 There are four main ways you’ll get tested on these concepts.

 - Given some data, find the value of one of these concepts (e.g. the mean, median, range, etc.).